-Establishing the parameters for likely significant effects in relation to recreation

-- 5.13 Once a likely significant effect from recreation is identified, most strategic mitigation schemes for recreation pressure on European sites which are now in progress or in place around the country are founded on visitor survey work as evidence to inform the level and extent of visits and the type of activities undertaken.
+Establishing the parameters for likely significant effects in relation to recreation in progress or in place around the country are founded on visitor survey work as evidence to inform the level and extent of visits and the type of activities undertaken.
 Strategic mitigation schemes for recreation tend to also consider data on housing numbers, both currently within the vicinity of a European site, and then those proposed for the future, normally as set out within an adopted or emerging Local Plan.
+Key evidence needed for a strategic mitigation scheme for recreation is the distance at which the majority of people travel to a site, and then the predicted visitor increases with new housing within that distance.

+5.14 Once a likely significant effect from recreation is identified, most strategic mitigation schemes for recreation pressure on European sites which are now

-Key evidence needed for a strategic mitigation scheme for recreation is the distance at which the majority of people travel to a site, and then the predicted visitor increases with new housing within that distance. - 5.14 Questions asked during visitor surveys include distance travelled to the European site, and it is normally the case that the visit rate decreases with distance, reflecting that people who live further away are less likely to visit.
-Visit rates tend to reduce with distance, and then normally appear to flatten out at a particular distance, beyond which visits are consistently low. - 5.15 The 75th percentile (i.e. the distance within which 75% of interviewees lived) from the interview data provides a good measure of a potential overall zone of influence and this has been used widely at other sites to define a zone of influence within which additional development will be likely to result in increased levels of access.
+- 5.15 Questions asked during visitor surveys include distance travelled to the European site, and it is normally the case that the visit rate decreases with distance, reflecting that people who live further away are less likely to visit.
+Visit rates tend to reduce with distance, and then normally appear to flatten out at a particular distance, beyond which visits are consistently low. - 5.16 The 75th percentile (i.e. the distance within which 75% of interviewees lived) from the interview data provides a good measure of a potential overall zone of influence and this has been used widely at other sites to define a zone of influence within which additional development will be likely to result in increased levels of access.
+The 75th percentile essentially identifies the area within which the majority of recreational visits originate.
 The 75th percentile has been used at heathland sites (such as Cannock Chase SAC, the Dorset Heaths and the Thames Basin Heaths SPA), coastal sites (such as the Solent) and at woodland SAC sites such as Epping Forest SAC.
 While these sites differ in recreation use and habitat, the overall principle is sound.
-The use of the 75th percentile means the area within which the majority of visitors live can be identified, i.e. the 'zone of influence' from within which the majority of visitors originate.

-5.16 It is also possible to use visitor survey data to make predictions about future changes in visitor use.
+The use of the 75th percentile means the area within which the majority of visitors live can be identified, i.e. the 'zone of influence' from within which the majority of visitors originate. - 5.17 It is also possible to use visitor survey data to make predictions about future changes in visitor use.
 This is normally undertaken by dividing the number of interviewees by the volume of current housing to give a value for the number of interviewees per residential property, essentially a measure of visit rate.
 Predictions can then be made of how many interviewees might be expected, were the survey repeated in the future, taking into account the proposed levels of development within a zone of influence.